Seacrow Island: Background

-The book is based on the TV series Vi på Saltkråkan and the film Tjorven, Båtsman och Moses.
+The book is based on the TV series Life on Seacrow Island (in Swedish: Vi på Saltkråkan) and the film Tjorven, Båtsman och Moses.
 While the book has been translated into English, the TV series and film have not.
 Seacrow Island is the biggest novel that Astrid Lindgren wrote, containing 360 pages.

-The story takes place on the fictional holiday island Seacrow Island which doesn't really exist.
-However, some real places are mentioned in the book, including Söderöra, Furusund and Rödlöga.
-Thus, Seacrow Island is located on the northern Stockholm archipelago.
+The story takes place on the fictional holiday island Seacrow Island which doesn't really exist, but some real places are mentioned in the book, including Söderöra, Furusund and Rödlöga.
+Thus, Seacrow Island is located on the northern Stockholm Archipelago.
 Astrid Lindgren and her family often spent their summers on the Island Furusund at the Stockholm archipelago.
 Many of Astrid Lindgren's books were written there.
 After thirty summer holidays at the Stockholm archipelago, Lindgren started to write Vi på Saltkråkan which takes place on a fictional island over there.

 Saltkråkan (the Swedish name for Seacrow Island) is named after a sailing boat of the Lindgren family in Furusund.
 Astrid Lindgren bought this boat from Hans Rabén.

 Reception

-The author Lena Gorelik says that Seacrow Island is the most important book in her life.
-She says that she often reads it when she is sick, as there is no other thing that can comfort her as much as the book.
-While reading the book it can be laughed and cried.

-April Bernard from The New York Review of Books believes that the book is "an idyll about a family and a village".
-She has been enchanted by the beautiful book and says that it is suitable for children and for adults.
+April Bernard from The New York Review of Books believed that the book is "an idyll about a family and a village".
+She has been enchanted by the beautiful book and said that it is suitable for children and for adults.

-According to International Board on Books for Young People, International Institute for Children's Literature and Reading Research & International Institute for Children's, Juvenile, and Popular Literature, the book is similar to those based on the Six Bullerby Children.
-However, Astrid Lindgren gave the children "new surroundings and also developed them into independent children with a great love for animals and nature".
+According to International Board on Books for Young People, International Institute for Children's Literature and Reading Research and International Institute for Children's, Juvenile, and Popular Literature, the book is similar to those based on The Six Bullerby Children, but Astrid Lindgren gave the children "new surroundings and also developed them into independent children with a great love for animals and nature".